rosbashlab/TRIBE/docs/source/installation.rst

     /bin/env
     #on RHEL 7, i believe it is /usr/bin/env

-Now, update the first line of the four perl scripts in source code if using RHEL 7
+Now, update the first line of the four perl scripts in source code if your operating system is RHEL 7, so that the correct version of perl is used for analysis
 ::

-    #update rhel 7 if needed
+    #update to rhel 7 if needed
     #!/usr/bin/env perl

 Also, provide the password for mysql in *load_matrix_data.pl* and *find_rnaeditsites.pl*.
 If the mysql database is hosted on a different machine then update the host variable to reflect the ip address.
 This is needed to ensure that the two perl scripts are able to connect to mysql database.